 What's in a name?

 Lots of things.
-We are attached to the sound of our names in a way we connect with few other sounds.
+We are attached to the sound of our names.
 Scientists say only the voices of our children or lovers can cut though the din and catch our attention like the sound of our own names.

-What's the point?
-There is a hidden world out there you didn't know about.
-Good old "Dan Smith" who lives across the street might actually be named "Lawrence Witherspoon Armstrong Danforth Smith," who uses "Dan" to honor a beloved uncle who earned a silver star in WWII.
-"Jane Doe" from the office could be "Dorothy Jane Doe," who is estranged from her mother named Dorothy and not fond of people who use that one of her given names.
+Good old "Dan Smith" who lives across the street might actually be named "Lawrence Witherspoon Armstrong Danforth Smith," but uses "Dan" to honor a beloved uncle who earned a silver star in WWII.
+"Jane Doe" from the office could be "Dorothy Jane Doe," who is estranged from her abusive alcoholic mother, also named Dorothy, and is not fond of people who assume they can call her "Dorothy" without asking first.

 Obviously, understanding middle names isn't going to lead to a cure for cancer or become a route to world peace.